 Voice-over: Luckily McDonald's understands the pain I feel when I miss an opportunity, and it gives me 365 days of discounts.”

-At the time, Marina Leung - the senior director for corporate relations at McDonald's China Development Co. in Hong Kong, that supervised the Chinese mainland market - explained that the ad was simply trying to attract customers through the use of a humorous approach , but viewers failed to be amused: in Chinese culture kneeling and begging are considered acts of humiliation and indignity, therefore the commercial felt insulting to customers based in the mainland, strongly attached to traditional values not necessarily shared by the more Westernised residents of multicultural Hong Kong.
+Marina Leung - the senior director for corporate relations at McDonald's China Development Co. in Hong Kong, that at the time supervised the Chinese mainland market - attempted to explain that the ad was simply trying to attract customers through the use of a humorous approach, but viewers failed to be amused nevertheless.

 Support Mudita Consultancy